 If you make this recipe, be sure to comment and rate it down below.
 Also, don’t forget to tag me @healthfulblondie on Instagram and use the hashtag #healthfulblondie so I can see your delicious creation and share it with my followers!

-- 1 Tbsp pure maple syrup
+- 1 tbsp pure maple syrup

-- 1/2 tsp vanilla extract
+- ½ tsp vanilla extract

-- 1/4 tsp baking powder
+- ¼ tsp baking powder

-- 3/4 tsp cinnamon
+- ¾ tsp cinnamon

-- 2 Tbsp chocolate chips (I used Lily’s Dark Chocolate Chips)
+- 2 tbsp chocolate chips, I used Lily’s Dark Chocolate Chips

-- Pour batter into a greased single-serve baking dish or ramekin.
-Top with the extra chocolate chips.
+- Pour the batter into a greased oven-safe ramekin (I used an 8-ounce one) and top with the chocolate chips.

 - Bake for 18 – 22 minutes or until a toothpick comes out clean.

 I only recommend products I absolutely love and use myself.
 In full disclosure, by purchasing a product I recommend, I may receive a small compensation.
-Everything counts to keep my dream afloat; thank you for supporting Healthful Blondie!
+Thank you for supporting Healthful Blondie!